department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/Mar9-zoomcall.md

 ## Feedback on patient flags
 - How do you use them?
   - MSA 2: rarely deal with them and only behavioral flags
-  - MSA1: want VA to change their check in to include last name and birth date as input because they can’t ask for last 4
+  - MSA 1: want VA to change their check in to include last name and birth date as input because they can’t ask for last 4
   - MSA 3: look in VistA scheduling, rarely come across any
 - Are they national or local
   - MSA 2: garbled